yaikobzeray/dev-journal/activity_log.md

 Deployed cert-manager on GKE for automatic TLS certificate management using Let's Encrypt.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Monday, 22 April 2024 — Entry 3

+Defined a new .proto file for the user-service.
+Added request/response message types and a streaming RPC.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*